The Raw Food Diet

 Making your own food is safer, less expensive, and more convenient than having a sick cat!
 In emergencies, there are frozen raw organic foods available.

 I grind necks and backs (backs contain some organs), and put in meat and supplements.
-My husband bones two chickens a day, so that they have raw meaty bones to chew on: they love it, and it’s good for the teeth.
+My husband cuts up the many chickens we go through in a day, and we give them raw meaty bones to chew on: they love them, and the chewing is good for the teeth, gums, and jaws.
 I put the leftover bits back through the grinder.
-My grinder of choice is the Tasin-108 purchased from One-Stop Jerky Shop on-line for $150.00 It rocks!!
-I lput the veggies through the grinder too .It’s VERY easy! and serve with warm chicken broth over it.
-Cats love mackerel, tho it has too much mercury in it for frequent use.
+My grinder of choice is the Tasin-108 purchased from One-Stop Jerky Shop on-line for $179.00 It rocks!!
+It’s VERY easy! and serve with warm chicken broth over it.
+Cats love mackerel, tho it has too much mercury and sodium in it for frequent use.
 Small fish are inexpensive..sardines in water, or smelt.
-They are lower on the food chain, so contain fewer toxins.
-I often sprinkle yeast over the food, or a dried treat.
+Fish in general is not good for them, though fish oil is!
+I also worry about radiation in fish, especially from the Pacific ocean.
+Bummer.
+Small fish are lower on the food chain, so contain fewer toxins.
+I once in a while sprinkle yeast over the food, or a dried treat, if I needed for a new cat who is transitioning to this diet.
 I give raw bones morning and evening.
 Keeps the teeth and gums healthy.
-Contrary to myth , cooked bones are okay too.
+Contrary to myth , cooked bones are okay too.Here's my basic recipe.

 www.felinenutrition.org.

-Why Genetically Modified Food (ie, anything not labeled organic) is bad
+Why Genetically Modified Food is bad

 http://www.naturalnews.com/033043_GMOs_crop_failures.html#ixzz1SfwuzETn